Dragver9875/One-Direction/README.md

 Unlike a nearest-road matcher, One-Direction treats map matching as a **graph-structured sequence-decoding problem**.
 The OSM road network is converted into a directed road graph, then into an edge-centric line graph.
 A Graph Neural Network learns contextual road-segment embeddings, and a custom HMM/Viterbi decoder uses learned emission and transition scores to recover the most likely route.

+The current primary workflow is the **GNN-HMM pipeline**.
+The repository also contains experimental reinforcement-learning branches under `RL/` and `D-SAC/`, but these are treated as secondary research extensions and should be compared against the GNN-HMM baseline only after the GNN-HMM pipeline is fully trained and evaluated.

 ---

 ## 1. Core idea